Sde Nehemia: History

 Sde Nehemia was founded on 19 December 1940 by immigrants from Austria, the Netherlands and Czechoslovakia, on land bought from the Arab village of al-Dawwara.
 It was originally known as Kvutzat Huliot, but later renamed after Nehemia de Lieme, a Dutch banker and Zionist activist who served as head of the Jewish National Fund.

 In the early days of the kibbutz, the pioneers lived in tents in the midst of malaria-infested swampland.
 One of them, Yehuda Abas, a physician, distributed anti-malarial pills free of charge to the local Arab population but discovered they were being cut into four and sold for large sums of money to Arabs from Syria and Lebanon.
 Abas's solution was to introduce injections.

 Rafael Reiss from Sde Nehemia was one of seven parachutists sent into Nazi-occupied Europe in 1944.
 He was captured by the Nazis and executed on 20 November 1944.

-In May, 1948, the kibbutz requested, "somewhat shamefacedly", 1,700 dunams of land from the newly depopulated Palestinian village of Al-'Abisiyya.
+Sde Nehemia is located near the depopulated Palestinian village of Al-'Abisiyya.